MCAD welcomes and values transfer students for the experience, insight, knowledge and vigor they add to our creative community.

 You are considered a transfer student if you have graduated from a high school program (or equivalent) and have enrolled at a post-secondary institution.

-Liberal arts courses that are comparable to those taught at MCAD will be considered, including most art history, humanities, language, and social science courses.
-Course content is always considered when determining the transfer of credit, and a course description is required in order to determine transfer eligibility.
+Up to thirty liberal arts credits from courses comparable to those taught at MCAD will be considered, including art history, humanities, language, and social science courses.
+A course description is required to determine transfer eligibility.

-A portfolio of work completed as part of each studio course is required for credit transfer.
-For example, if you intend to transfer credits for three studio courses, three separate portfolios will be required.
+Up to thirty-three studio arts credits may be transferred.
+A portfolio of work completed as part of each studio course is required for studio arts credit transfer (i.e. if you intend to transfer credits for three courses, three separate portfolios are required).

 We may accept transfer credits from advanced placement (AP), international baccalaureate (IB), post-secondary enrollment option (PSEO), and other pre-college programs.
 Our pre-college transfer guides below indicate specific courses that may meet our foundation curriculum requirements.

-To minimize loss of credit and duplication of coursework, it is recommended that students transfer to MCAD after one year of community college attendance.
-Early communication with an admissions counselor will allow MCAD to determine when it is best for you to transfer.
+To minimize loss of credit and duplication of coursework, it is recommended that students transfer to MCAD after one year of community college.
+Early communication with an admissions counselor is recommended.